Carrots Are Orange

 If I Never Forever Endeavor

 This book is sweet.
-A young bird contemplates giving his new wings a go while dealing with uncertainties like whether his wings will work at all.
-Facing this fear coupled with the idea that just maybe his wings will take him on a grand adventure exploring the world, he ultimately gives his wings a try.
+A young bird contemplates giving his new wings a go while dealing with uncertainties like whether his wings will work.
+Facing this fear, coupled with the idea that just maybe his wings will take him on a grand adventure exploring the world, he ultimately gives his wings a try.

-Don’t miss this useful guide for parents and teachers!
+Don’t miss this helpful guide for parents and teachers!

 Books about courage The Terrible Plop